-Association Contributing factor Prognosis Treatment Karyotyping of the pregnancy tissue Yes Yes No No
+Association Contributing factor Prognosis Treatment Karyotyping of the pregnancy tissue following pregnancy loss Yes Yes No No

 Aneuploidy is a recognized cause of pregnancy loss, and the frequency of aneuploid early pregnancy losses increases with female age.
 Aneuploidies occur in comparable frequencies in both women with sporadic and recurrent pregnancy loss.
-Genetic analysis of pregnancy tissue has the benefit of providing the patient with a reason for the pregnancy loss and may help to determine whether further investigations or treatments are required.
-As the impact of further clinical decision making and the exact influence on prognosis for an individual patient is unclear.
-The GDG decided to formulate a conditional recommendation on genetic testing of the pregnancy tissue.
+Genetic analysis of pregnancy tissue following pregnancy loss has the benefit of providing the patient with a reason for the pregnancy loss and may help to determine whether further investigations or treatments are required.
+As the impact of further clinical decision making and the exact influence on prognosis for an individual patient is unclear, the GDG decided to formulate a conditional recommendation on genetic testing of the pregnancy tissue following pregnancy loss.

 The preferred method of genetic analysis is array-CGH, as this is not limited by tissue culture failure or false negative results due to maternal cell contamination.
 However, array-CGH has some limitations with regard to not being able to detect balanced rearrangements and low-level mosaicism (<10-15%) (Sahoo et al., 2017) and low sensitivity for minor copy number variants (Freeman et al., 2006).
-A recent study suggests that array-CGH can also be used for cytogenetic analysis of spontaneously discharged pregnancy tissue, although high incidence of maternal contamination needs to be taken into account (Ozawa et al., 2016).
-New techniques such as next generation sequencing (NGS) may be useful in the near future (Shamseldin et al., 2013).
+Another study suggests that array-CGH can also be used for cytogenetic analysis of spontaneously discharged pregnancy tissue, although high incidence of maternal contamination needs to be taken into account (Ozawa et al., 2016).
+New techniques such as next generation sequencing (NGS), whole genome screening (WGS) and whole exome screening (WES) may be useful in the near future (Colley, et al., 2019, Quintero-Ronderos and Laissue, 2020, Rajcan-Separovic, 2020, Shamseldin, et al., 2013).